topst-development/Documentation/TOPST-D3/Software/Sample_Application/GPIO.md

 **Parameters**

-n  **nfds**: The **nfds** argument specifies the range of file descriptors to be tested.
+- **nfds**: The **nfds** argument specifies the range of file descriptors to be tested.
 The **select()** function tests file descriptors in the range of 0 to nfds-1.

-n  **readfds**: If the **readfds** argument is not a null pointer, it points to an object of **fd_set** type.
+- **readfds**: If the **readfds** argument is not a null pointer, it points to an object of **fd_set** type.
 On input, the object specifies the file descriptors to be checked to see if they are ready to read.
 On output, the object specifies which file descriptors are ready to read.

-n  **writefds**: If the **writefds** argument is not a null pointer, it points to an object of **fd_set** type.
+- **writefds**: If the **writefds** argument is not a null pointer, it points to an object of **fd_set** type.
 On input, the object specifies the file descriptors to be checked to see if they are ready to write.
 On output, the object specifies which file descriptors are ready to write.

-n  **errorfds**: If the **errorfds** argument is not a null pointer, it points to an object of **fd_set** type.
+- **errorfds**: If the **errorfds** argument is not a null pointer, it points to an object of **fd_set** type.
 On input, the object specifies the file descriptors to be checked for pending error conditions.
 On output, the object specifies which file descriptors have error conditions pending.

-n  **timeout**: If the **timeout** argument is not a null pointer, it points to an object of **struct timeval** type that specifies a maximum interval to wait for the selection to complete.
+- **timeout**: If the **timeout** argument is not a null pointer, it points to an object of **struct timeval** type that specifies a maximum interval to wait for the selection to complete.
 If the **timeout** argument points to an object of **struct timeval** type whose members are 0, **select()** does not block.
 If the **timeout** argument is a null pointer, **select()** blocks until an event causes one of the masks to be returned with a valid (non-zero) value.
 If the time limit expires before any event occurs that would cause one of the masks to be set to a non-zero value, **select()** completes successfully and returns 0.

 **Return Value**